-For instance, three hour work sessions focused on specific tasks a few times a week is optimal.
+SPIN’s workflow is based on three hour work sessions focused on specific tasks a few times a week.
 Managing labor is a big time suck for a farm owner, so the less of it you have to do, the better.
 Short, focused work sessions eliminates the need for much oversight, and you don’t have to factor in a lunch break.

-A few years ago we did a guide on how to make productive use of those who want to volunteer, and the management efficiencies it outlines are just as applicable to paid labor.
-As we said back then, more and more people are realizing that making the world a better place is up to them, and many of these enterprising and visionary do-it-yourselfers are finding their way to SPIN farmers.
-How to meet their goals and a farmer’s needs, while also following local labor rules and regulations, is up to each SPIN farmer to figure out.
-The important point to understand is that the cost of labor has to be factored into the cost of production and prices, and if a farm operation can’t afford to pay a living wage to workers when they are needed, it’s not a viable business.
+More and more people are realizing that making the world a better place is up to them, and many of these enterprising and visionary do-it-yourselfers are finding their way to SPIN farmers to learn from and work for.
+How to meet their goals and a farmer’s needs, while also following local, state and federal labor rules and regulations, is up to each SPIN farmer to figure out.
+The important point for farmers, consumers and policymakers to understand is that the cost of labor has to be factored into the cost of production and prices.
+If a farm operation can’t afford to pay a fair wage to workers when they are needed, it’s not a viable business.